Frequently Asked Questions

-The Foodbank does not distribute food directly to individuals, but rather to our Network Partners.
-If you know someone who is hungry, they should first visit their local food shelf.
-For a list of Foodbank Network Partners, please click here.
+The Foodbank does not distribute food directly to individuals, but to our Network Partners.
+If you know someone in need, they should first visit their local food shelf or meal site.

 How can I help?

-Your donations are very important to the ongoing success of the Foodbank.
-Every $10 gift allows the Foodbank to 30 meals to hungry Vermonters.
-Learn more about donating.
+Donations are very important to the ongoing success of the Foodbank.
+Every $10 gift allows the Foodbank to 30 meals to a neighbor in need.
+Please consider making a gift today.

 Isn’t hunger more of an issue during the winter months when heating costs are high in Vermont?

 Hunger knows no season and is a year-round issue.
-Kids suffer in the summer when they aren’t receiving school breakfast and lunch.
-Seniors face difficulties living on fixed incomes.
+For example, kids suffer in the summer when they aren’t receiving free school breakfasts and lunches.
+Seniors face difficulties year-round living on fixed incomes.
 Working families scramble all year long to make ends meet.
 Your donations are put to good use no matter what the season.

 What is the story of the Foodbank Logo?